 The Board shall be composed of a majority of independent directors.
 In addition, the Company's Audit Committee, Compensation and Executive Organization Committee, Finance and Risk Management Committee, and Governance Committee shall consist solely of independent directors.
 At least annually, the directors shall determine which directors are independent.
-Rather than have one set of criteria for Board members as a whole and additional criteria for Audit Committee members, the Board will judge the independence of all directors based on the stringent standards applicable to Audit Committee members.
+The Board will judge the independence of all directors based on the stringent standards applicable to Audit Committee members.
 No director will be considered independent unless the Board affirmatively determines that the director has no material relationship with the Company.
 Additionally, the independence of directors shall be determined based on the following criteria:

 - A director who is a current partner or employee of a firm that is the Company's internal or external auditor is not independent.
 A director whose immediate family member is a current partner of such a firm, or is a current employee of such a firm and personally works on the Company's audit, is not independent.
 A director who was, or whose immediate family member was, within the last three years a partner or employee of such a firm and personally worked on the Company's audit within that time is not independent.